fooyin/fooyin/README.md

 fooyin is a music player built around customisation.
 It offers a growing list of widgets to manage and play your local music collection.
 It's extendable through the use of plugins and scriptable using *FooScript*.

-Audio playback is handled using FFmpeg and ALSA as the primary output driver.
+Audio playback is handled using a custom backend, with ALSA used as the primary output driver.
 There is also support for PipeWire and SDL2 through additional plugins, with more planned in the future.

 A *layout editing mode* enables the entire user interface to be customised,